iameijaz/turtlebot3_jazzy/README.md

+## Just run the following command if you get the missing pkg error for dynamixel-sdk:

+sudo apt-get install ros-jazzy-dynamixel-sdk* and then git clone this, and cd to this folder and then colcon build.
 # TurtleBot3 - Modified by WP Robotics

 ## West Point Robotics modifications were made to use this for course work